learn-co-students/setting-up-a-professional-data-science-environment-qa-internal/README.md

 There are a couple of things going on here.
 It's really important to run the tests using the `python -m pytest` as it works slightly differently than just running `pytest`, and by adding the `-x` option, you're asking pytest to stop after the first failure, so were you to get multiple test failures you could focus on one at a time.

 The expected output should look something like the image below.
 In short, the first two tests should pass and the third one should fail with the message "This test *should* fail - if it doesn't, something is wrong!".

+## Congratulations!

+Congratulations!
+If you've gotten this far and everything has worked, you have a great baseline setup for working as a professional data scientist!